MicrosoftDocs/visualstudio-docs/docs/profiling/html-ui-responsiveness.md

 -   Watch [this video](http://channel9.msdn.com/Events/Build/2013/3-316) from the Build 2013 conference about the UI Responsiveness Profiler.

--   Read performance tips for Windows Store apps built for Windows using JavaScript.
-For more info, see [Performance best practices for Windows Store apps using JavaScript](http://msdn.microsoft.com/library/windows/apps/hh465194.aspx).
+-   Read performance tips for UWP apps built for Windows using JavaScript.
+For more info, see [Performance best practices for UWP apps using JavaScript](http://msdn.microsoft.com/library/windows/apps/hh465194.aspx).

 -   For info on the single-threaded code execution model and performance, see [Executing code](http://msdn.microsoft.com/library/windows/apps/hh781217.aspx).